Our sun is always shining quietly and evenly, or so it seems…

 In reality, our home star is an extremely dynamic place – what’s happening on its surface all the time are wild and turbulent, highly energetic and unpredictable events.

-On July 23rd, 2012, a powerful solar storm reached out into space and tore through Earth’s orbit.
-During this storm, billion-ton clouds of magnetised plasma were hurled through space.
+On July 23rd, 2012, a powerful solar storm hurled out into space and tore through Earth’s orbit.
+During this outburst, billion-ton clouds of magnetised plasma were ejected into space.

 Fortunately, Earth wasn’t there.

-The only man-made object directly hit by the solar storm was the spacecraft Stereo-A. It survived to deliver fascinating images and ground-breaking data which have pushed the science of the Sun to a new level.
+The only manmade object directly hit by the solar storm was the spacecraft Stereo-A. It survived to deliver fascinating images and ground breaking data that have pushed the science of the Sun to a new level.

-Not a moment too soon!
-We urgently need to learn more about our mysterious home-star to develop better defences against its nasty mood swings.
+And not a moment too soon!
+We urgently need to learn more about our mysterious home star, to be able and develop better defences against its nasty and hardly predictable mood swings.
 Scientists have calculated that there is a substantial risk of a solar super-storm hitting the Earth within the next decade or two.

-This documentary reveals the most recent findings astronomers and astrophysicists have gathered from the super storm of 2012, and how they would shield the Earth’s infrastructure from the havoc wreaked by the massive electromagnetic fallout.
+This film reveals the most recent findings scientists have gathered from the super storm of 2012, and the ideas how to shield the Earth’s ever more vulnerable infrastructure from the havoc wreaked by the massive electromagnetic fallout.